eposide/test-outcome-report/README.md

 ## API Endpoints

+### GET /api/testSpecs
+Fetches all the testSpecs that has been loaded in the database.
+It will limit the number of runs according to the configured number LIMIT_TEST_RESULTS

+#### Response

+- 200 OK: Returns the test specs
+- 500 Internal Server Error: If an error occurs while fetching the test specs.

-### GET /api/results/:jobNo
+### GET /api/result/:resultId

-Fetch test results for a specific job number.
+Fetch the test result for a result id.
+The response will be the test result output with all the details of the test

 #### Parameters

-- `jobNo` (string): The job number for which to fetch test results.
+- `resultId` (string): The id of the test result which was is associated with the test spec

 #### Response

-- 200 OK: Returns the test results for the specified job number.
+- 200 OK: Returns the test results for the specified resultId.
 - 500 Internal Server Error: If an error occurs while fetching the test results.

-### GET /api/results/testJobs
+### GET /api/reload

-Fetch all the test jobs from the configured path.
+Will reload all test results from the configured path TEST_JOBS_LOCATION

 #### Response

+- 200 OK: reload was successful
+- 500 Internal Server Error: If an error occurs while reloading test results.

+### GET /api/report

+Downloads a csv file containing all tests in the database.
+The csv file has the following columns Title = name of the test
+  TestDate = when the test was run
+  Duration = how long it took to complete the test Status = outcome of the test

+#### Response

-- 200 OK: Returns the test jobs.
+- 200 OK: a csv file which is downloaded to the client
-- 500 Internal Server Error: If an error occurs while fetching the test results.
+- 500 Internal Server Error: If an error occurs while retrieving the report.

 # Test Outcome Report Client